Aptauja ilgs līdz 23. oktobrim.

-1. These Regulations prescribe the labour protection requirements for the protection of employees from the risk caused by the noise of the work environment especially if hearing impairment of an employee is possible.
+1. The Regulation prescribes the labour protection requirements for the protection of employees from the risk caused by the noise of the work environment especially if hearing impairment of an employee is possible.

-2. These Regulations shall apply to employees in all fields of employment in which employees are or may be exposed to the risk caused by noise.
+2. The Regulation shall apply to employees in all fields of employment in which employees are or may be exposed to the risk caused by noise.

-3. The employer shall be liable for compliance with these Regulations.
+3. The employer shall be liable for compliance with this Regulation.

-4. In accordance with the Labour Protection Law the employer shall enter into consultations with employees or trusted representatives thereof in the field of labour protection, including matters related to the noise of the work environment, as well as ensure the participation of employees in the resolution of the relevant matters.
+4. In accordance with the Labour Protection Law, the employer shall consult with employees or trusted representatives thereof in the field of labour protection, including matters related to the noise of the work environment, as well as ensure the participation of employees in the resolution of the relevant matters.

-5. Compliance with these Regulations shall be controlled by the State Labour Inspection.
+5. The compliance with this Regulation shall be controlled by the State Labour Inspectorate.